MartinBA741/ETL_pipeline_postgres/README.md

 # ETL_pipeline_postgres
-data modeling with Postgres and build an ETL pipeline using Python
+In this project, I'll create a data model with Postgres and build an ETL pipeline using Python.